‹ Back to New at Amity Blog

 How Companies Can Develop Top-Tier Customer Service Teams with These 8 Skills

-Namit | Soft Skills | April 2, 2025
+Namit | Soft Skills, Blog | August 14, 2025

 Key Learnings

-• A highly trained team in customer service serves as the backbone to offer good customer experiences in a consistent way.
+1. A highly trained team in customer service serves as the backbone to offer good customer experiences in a consistent way.

-Understand the Power of Customer Service?
+Understand the Power of Customer Service

 Great customer service makes a business stand out and can even make more money.
 It makes customers feel valued and understood by the company.
 Research shows that 70 percent of companies are adding AI to improve customer service, and 74 percent of customers buy more because of good service, sometimes up to 14 percent more.